stjude/learngenomics.dev/docs/01-biological-foundations/05-genotype-phenotype-haplotype.md

 each parent.
 That means, with a few exceptions, nearly every gene has two copies.
 Often the two DNA sequences of that encoded gene differ.
 Each distinct copy is a **haplotype** for that gene.
-Together the two haplotypes make up the genotype, and the proteins they produce determines the phenotype.
-A variant is often detected on only one copy of the gene.
+Together the two haplotypes make up the genotype, and the proteins they produce determine the phenotype.
+A variant is often detected in only one copy of the gene.
 If the variant causes a loss of function in an important gene, that one mutation may be insufficient to cause cancer but may create a predisposition to cancer later in life.